Euthanasia solution

 For animals, euthanasia solutions have different routes of administration, including injection, oral absorption, and immersion.
 This depends on the type of animals, based on their anatomical and physiological features.
 These solutions are predominantly administered to terrestrial animals through injection and to aquatic animals through immersion.
 While some euthanasia solutions are approved by the Food and Drug Administration (FDA) and are commercially available, some are not FDA-approved and they need to be compounded by the veterinarians because of the potential hazards to humans and animals.

 For humans, the drugs used may differ from those for animals use.
 They can be used to execute convicts on death row or to euthanize humans under legal circumstances.
-In countries where lethal injection execution is legal, these drugs are essential to carrying out a painless execution.

 Active Ingredients

 Muscle relaxants

 Muscle relaxants are drugs that relax the respiratory muscles, mainly the diaphragm and the intercostal muscles.
 Ingredients such as pancuronium bromide (Pavulon) and alcuronium bromide (Alloferin) can block the acetylcholine receptors of the muscle cells in the neuromuscular junction to prevent respiratory muscles contraction.
 By paralyzing these muscles, the animals or humans stop breathing.
 Eventually, because of the lack of oxygen, also called hypoxia, brain death results.
 Besides, these drugs are effective in reducing the suffering of the objects by preventing the terminal gasp caused by barbiturates.